 - If you need more pain medication.

-After injury of the ankle ligaments, stiffness, loss of strength and loss of coordination may occur.
-The following exercises can be performed to support your recovery.
+After a distortion of the ankle, stiffness, loss of strength and loss of coordination may occur.
+The following exercises can be performed to support your recovery

 When to start and what to do

-It is important that you start exercising as soon as possible, as pain allows.
-This prevents the ankle from getting stiff.
-Start with non-weight bearing exercises.
-This means that you perform exercises without standing on your foot.
-When you are able to successfully perform these exercises, you can start with weight-bearing exercises.
-Only exercise as pain allows.
+It is important that you start exercising immediately as much as possible, if the pain allows it.
+This will prevent the ankle from becoming stiff.
+Start with non-weight bearing exercises, which are exercises you do without standing on the foot.
+Then start with weight bearing exercises.
+Exercise only when the pain allows it.

 Follow the instructions below:

-- Practice at least 3 times a day and repeat each exercise 10 times
+- Perform the exercises at least 3 times per day

 Active exercises: stand up and do the stretching exercises using your body weight, as shown in the pictures below.